natanfudge/KotPlot/README_TEMPLATE.md

 # What is this?
-A type-safe kotlin library to display plots in a browser.
+A type-safe Kotlin library to display plots in a browser.
 It uses [Plotly.js](https://plot.ly/javascript/) internally.
 It is currently very early in development, but usable.
 # How do I add it to my project?
 In `build.gradle`, add this: